vadimv/server-components/README.md

     static class State { final int counter; State(int counter) { this.counter = counter; } }
 ```
 When an event occurs:
-- the page sends the event data to the server
+- the page sends the event data message to the server
 - the system fires its registered event handler's Java code.

 An event handler's code usually sets a new application's state snapshot, calling one of the overloaded ``UseState<S>.accept()`` methods on the application state accessor.